georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 twice.
 First, the K8 Hammer cores that shipped in Opteron and Athlon64 were just flatout good CPUs.
 And they had an integrated memory controller, so you didn't pay the penalty of a front side bus hop to fetch every cache line.
-They used hyper transport rather than a shared front side bus, so multisocket Opteron and scaled pretty elegantly.
+They used *HyperTransport*[^HyperTransport], rather than a shared *Front Side Bus*, so multi-socket Opteron and scaled pretty elegantly.
+[^HyperTransport]: AMD HyperTransport is a high-speed, low-latency point-to-point link for interconnecting integrated circuits, such as btween multiple CPUs on a motherboard.

 And the pipeline wasn't just the heat soaked spaghetti factory that Intel's Prescott Netburst eventually became.
 When Intel aimed for 10GHz by stretching the pipeline and shrinking the useful work in each cycle, they drifted into a thermal cul-de-sac.
 AMD stayed tight and fast.
 So when